-If you’re unsure where to start, ease yourself in with your favourite shade and layer with complementing tones.
+If you’re unsure where to start, ease yourself in with your favorite shade and layer with complementing tones.
 If you’re feeling braver, mixing pops of pastels screams confidence and will fill your home with personality.
 Pop your lilac tones next to rich red shades, pair your peach with sage green, and layer blush pinks with acid yellows to instantly brighten and uplift your interior.

 What's Your Accent?

 There’s no denying that pastels make the perfect accent to almost any scheme so pick a shade and get busy.
-Most pastel colours complement each other well, so don’t feel like you have to stick to one shade.
+Most pastel colors complement each other well, so don’t feel like you have to stick to one shade.
 Pair your pale olive with millennial pink or pop a muted lilac next to faded yellow.
-Pastel colours work wonderfully when paired with deeper shades so experiment with different depths and layer with complementing accents to add a gloriously grown-up finish to any setting.
+Pastel colors work wonderfully when paired with deeper shades so experiment with different depths and layer with complementing accents to add a gloriously grown-up finish to any setting.

 The Bigger, The Better

 Some see decorative accessories as just another item to dust but when it comes to introducing new colors into a room, they’re just the thing.
 Start filling those shelves, cozy up your sofa and decorate your coffee table with some colorful accessories.
 You’ll be surprised what a few pops of color here and there can do for an interior.